mnakao/ODP/README.md

 ![](./misc/img/grid_s4.png)

 The above image is an example of a graph with (width, height, degree, length, symmetries) = (6, 6, 3, 2, 4).
-Note that the only element used in the adjacency matrix is the lower left corner of the grid graph.
+Only the vertices in the lower left part of the image are used to calculate the other vertices.
 Specifically, the nine points are (0,0), (0,1), (0,2), (1,0), (1,1), (1,2), (2,0), (2,1), and (2,2).
-Their vertex numbers are 0, 1, 2, 6, 7, 8, 12, 13, 14, respectively.
+Their vertex numbers are 0, 1, 2, 6, 7, 8, 12, 13, and 14.
-The vertex number 0 corresponds to the vertex number 5, 35, and 30.
+The vertex number 0 corresponds to the vertex numbers 5, 35, and 30.
 Their coordinates are (0,5), (5,5), and (5,0).
 For example, the vertex number 0 is connected to 2, 6, and 12.
 Their coordinates are (0,2), (1,0), and (2,0).